AlienHeadWars/repo-slice/README.md

 ## Contributing

-We welcome contributions\!
-Please see our [CONTRIBUTING.md](https://www.google.com/search?q=CONTRIBUTING.md) for detailed standards and procedures.
+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed standards and procedures.